dmatsanganis/MuraMed_A_Revolution_in_Medical_Diagnostics/README.md

 pip install tensorflow-addons
 ```

-While the current analysis will be done on [Jupyter Notebook](http://jupyter.org/) and in [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+The current analysis will be done on [Jupyter Notebook](http://jupyter.org/) and in [Python 3.10](https://www.python.org/downloads/release/python-3100/).

 ---
 ### Contributors